 When you are going downhill, your speed may increase above the set speed.
-The system will not apply the brakes.
+The system will not apply the kes.
+Change down a gear and press brakes.
 Change down a gear and press the RES switch to assist the system in maintaining the set speed.